 As outlined in the purpose information above, any aspect of the guidance that is common to all HPFB SPL documents is omitted from this document, this includes any structure, element, or attribute that is common.

-As an example in the Document Information section only 3 elements are described even though the Document Information section has 9 elements.
+As an example, in the Document Information section only 3 elements are described even though the Document Information section has 9 elements.

 General Validation